Dasypoda hirtipes: Habitat and biology

 Dasypoda hirtipes shows a preference for exposed sandy areas including shrubby Mediterranean vegetation and grassland in temperate regions, however, the species can also common in urban and suburban areas.
 In Britain sandy heathlands and coastal dunes are the preferred habitats.
-The females dig out nesting burrows in sandy soil and they frequently nest in large congregations, however, each female only looks after to her own nest.
+The females dig out nesting burrows in sandy soil and they frequently nest in large congregations, however, each female only looks after her own nest.
 The main shaft is quite lengthy and can be between 8 and 60 cm long.
 The female digs it at an oblique angle which results in the spoil being deposited in a fan at one side of the entrance.
 The female digs side tunnels out from the main shaft at its end.
 Females excavate their nests in the afternoons in Denmark and rarely leave their burrows after the early afternoon.
 The hairy "pantaloons" assist in the excavation of the nest as well as being useful for carrying pollen.
 These bees tend to concentrate their foraging on flowers from the Asteraceae, especially those with yellow, composite flowers like hawk's beards, ragworts, common fleabane, Hawkbits, cat's ear and oxtongues.
 The flesh flies of the genus Miltogramma appear to be significant parasitoids in the nests of D. hirtipes.
 The flight period of D. hirtipes in Britain is June to late August.

 Taxonomy

 A new species Dasypodus morawitzi was described in 2016 from museum specimens collected in eastern Europe, Russia, Central Asia and Turkey and which had been labelled as D. hirtipes.
-Some of these had been labelled as the subspecies D.h. minor but this name was judged not to be valid so the authors named the new species in honour of Ferdinand Morawitz who had collected many of these specimens.
+Some of these had been labelled as the subspecies D. h. minor but this name was judged not to be valid so the authors named the new species in honour of Ferdinand Morawitz who had collected many of these specimens.